Solicitors provide expert legal support and advice on a range of personal and commercial issues

 Professional development

-Once qualified it's vital that you undergo further training and development activities throughout your career.
-Continuing professional development (CPD) activities include attending training seminars, conferences and networking events run by organisations such as The Law Society.
+Once qualified, it's vital that you continue to develop your skills through further training and development activities.
+This can be through learning from more senior colleagues, reading relevant materials and attending training seminars, conferences and networking events run by organisations such as The Law Society.

 You could undertake mentoring or research in law and writing to further your skills.
 Large firms may run such courses in-house.
 Solicitors in private practice or working in-house for commercial companies or other organisations generally have their course fees paid by their employer.

-Junior solicitors with up to five years' experience are represented by the Junior Solicitors Network (JSN), part of The Law Society.
+Junior solicitors with up to six years' post-qualification experience (PQE) are represented by the Junior Solicitors Network (JSN), part of The Law Society.
 The JSN gives members the opportunity to network with other junior lawyers, discuss issues of concern and make their views heard.

 It's also possible to undertake further study and research at postgraduate level, such as a diploma, MBA or Masters.